allfed/allfed-integrated-model/README.md

 # Run the model

 * You can create a variety of different scenarios with this model.
 A collection of possible scenarios are already available in the scenarios folder (e.g. `run_model_with_resilient_foods.py`).
 Examples of usage can be found in the scripts folder.
-Resulting pptx can be found in results/large_reports/
+Resulting pptx can be found in results/large_reports/.
+If you don't wish to run these results yourself, you can find more pregenerated results in the Zenodo repository.
 ### Running on command line

 (See Dependencies section first)